sushantPatrikar/pingpongAI/README.md

 </p>
 By this generation the bars start taking some sensible decisions

-As the generations move on, the AI becomes master in playing this game
+As the generations go on, the AI becomes master in playing this game
 <p align="center">
 <img src = "./genetic gifs/gen20.gif" height=400 width=600>
 </p>